Argentina men's national ice hockey team

-The Argentine national ice hockey team (Selección de hockey sobre hielo de Argentina) is the national men's ice hockey team of Argentina.
-They are controlled by the Argentine Association of Ice and In-Line Hockey, an associate member of the International Ice Hockey Federation (IIHF).
+The Argentina national ice hockey team (Selección de hockey sobre hielo de Argentina) is the national men's ice hockey team of Argentina.
+The team is controlled by the Argentine Association of Ice and In-Line Hockey (AAHHL) and has been an associate member of the International Ice Hockey Federation (IIHF) since 31 May 1998.
+Argentina is currently not ranked in the IIHF World Ranking and has not entered in any IIHF World Championship events, but they have played in the Amerigol LATAM Cup since 2018, a tournament for teams mostly from Latin America and the Caribbean.

 History

-The Argentina men's national ice hockey team played its first game in February 2012 against Mexico in an exhibition game in Cuautitlán Izcalli, Mexico.
+Argentina played its first game in February 2012 against Mexico in a friendly match in Cuautitlán Izcalli, Mexico.
 Argentina lost the game 1–5.
-The following day, they played their second exhibition match against Mexico and suffered a wider loss of 1–10.
+The following day, they played their second friendly match against Mexico and suffered a wider loss of 1–10.

 Pan American Ice Hockey Tournament

 Argentina has participated in all four editions of the Pan American Ice Hockey Tournament.

 In the 2014 Pan American Ice Hockey Tournament, they recorded their first ever victory, defeating Brazil by a score of 5–3.
 They finished fourth after losing to Colombia in the bronze medal game, 9–1.

 After disappointing performances in the 2015 and 2016 tournaments, in which the team finished near last place both times, Argentina obtained its first ever international ice hockey medal in the 2017 tournament.
 Argentina recorded the tournament's biggest ever win with a 26–0 score against Chile, before defeating Mexico's U23 squad 6–1 in the bronze medal match.